muir/drbd-lxd/README.md

 Documentation of LXD is plentiful and incomplete.
 LXD is very flexible and can be deployed in all sorts of situations.
 Most of the documentation has examples that were not useful for developing this recipe.

+LXD has a huge set of features that OpenVZ lacks.
+Remote access.
+More flexibility in many ways.
+That's great if the features and flexibilty match your requirements.

 ### DRBD